fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/installation/install-fusionexport-cli.md

 The FusionExport Command Line Interface (CLI) is a tool for creating and managing the FusionExport export system from the command line/shell of various operating systems.

-It is an open source tool that is built using node.js.
-It works with the FusionExport Desktop application (local export) as well as with FusionExport Web Service (remote export) with simple CLI options.

 ## Prerequisites

 To enable the FusionExport CLI, please ensure that the following components are installed on your system: